 – Find your own example story of how computer graphics or visualization help in everyday work of a non-CS professional.
 Submit a link to this story (can be video, podcast or online article) and a 2-3 sentence summary.

-[Connects to the assignment on data analysis and histogram construction]
+[Connects to the assignment on data analysis and histogram construction using Python dictionaries]

 • Algorithm competition, week 6